MayowaObisesan/carbon-wise/README.md

-# CarbonWise Smart Contract Documentation
+# Carbon-Wise Smart Contract Documentation

 ## Overview

-**CarbonWise** is a cutting-edge blockchain-powered platform designed to address two major global challenges: plastic waste and climate change.
-By transforming plastic waste recycling into tradeable carbon credits, CarbonWise offers a unique solution that incentivizes responsible waste disposal while contributing to global climate action.
+**Carbon-Wise** is a cutting-edge blockchain-powered platform designed to address two major global challenges: plastic waste and climate change.
+By transforming plastic waste recycling into tradeable carbon credits, Carbon-Wise offers a unique solution that incentivizes responsible waste disposal while contributing to global climate action.
 With a transparent and secure platform powered by blockchain, we’re helping users make a measurable difference in the fight against climate change, while also benefiting from the growing carbon market.
 Every recycled bottle not only reduces plastic waste but also contributes to significant CO₂ savings.

 Let’s turn waste into wealth—and carbon reductions.
-Let’s build a sustainable future with **CarbonWise**.
+Let’s build a sustainable future with **Carbon-Wise**.

+## The Platform: Carbon-Wise

+**Carbon-Wise** tokenizes real-world assets (recycled plastic) to create a transparent and verifiable market for carbon credits.
+Our platform enables users to deposit plastic waste at designated collection points in exchange for Deposit Tokens, which can be spent in the marketplace.
+The collected plastics are then sent to recycling facilities where they are processed and converted into verifiable carbon credits.

+## Contracts

-The CarbonWise is a comprehensive blockchain-based solution comprising three core contracts: `CarbonWise`, `RCarbonWise`, and `MarketPlace`.
+The Carbon-Wise is a comprehensive blockchain-based solution comprising three core contracts: `Carbon-Wise`, `RCarbon-Wise`, and `MarketPlace`.
 This integrated system is designed to promote environmental sustainability by rewarding users for recycling efforts through the issuance of receipt tokens (RWISE) and enabling the trade of items in a marketplace.

-## Contracts

-### CarbonWise
+### Carbon-Wise

-- **Name**: CarbonWise
+- **Name**: Carbon-Wise
 - **License**: UNLICENSED
 - **Solidity Version**: ^0.8.13

-**CarbonWise** is a smart contract that manages user recycling information and rewards users for their recycling activities.
+**Carbon-Wise** is a smart contract that manages user recycling information and rewards users for their recycling activities.
 Users can create accounts, record recycling transactions, and earn tokens for their efforts.

-### RCarbonWise
+### RCarbon-Wise

-- **Name**: RCarbonWise
+- **Name**: RCarbon-Wise
 - **License**: MIT
 - **Solidity Version**: >=0.7.0 <0.9.0

-**RCarbonWise** is the Receipt token contract used within the CarbonWise.
+**RCarbon-Wise** is the Receipt token contract used within the Carbon-Wise.
 It allows the minting and burning of receipt tokens and serves as a reward for users who deposit pet bottles.

 ### MarketPlace